ay-BAK-a-veer or uh-BAK-a-veer

 - Anyone who gets these symptoms must seek urgent medical advice with a view to stopping the abacavir.

-- Once stopped, abacavir must not be used by that person again, as a worse reaction can return that is potentially fatal.
+- After abacavir is stopped with a suspected HSR, it must not be used by that person again.
+This is because a much worse reaction can return that is potentially fatal.

 The European patient information and detailed Product Information for abacavir are available in PDF format from this link at the European Medicines Agency (EMA) website.